Ayeser/Art-Inspired-by-the-Bible/README.md

 This site contains Art Inspired By the Bible.
 The Bible has inspired more art than any other source material, so this site is for anyone who has in interested in artistic inspiration.

+Update: I am slowly adding artwork to the database.
+My goal is to have at least one piece of art for each chapter of the Bible.
+As I whittle down the chapters still remaining, I will soon share that list so others can help me in the search.
+Thanks!

 ![screenshot](https://github.com/Ayeser/GroupProject2/blob/master/BibleArtSnapshot.png?raw=true)

 The architecture of the site is as follows: